Operation of ships and aircraft in international traffic

 Drivers of motor vehicles

-If you do not live in Finland but you work for a Finnish freight company and on routes spanning several countries, the country that taxes your income is Finland only if more than half of the routes effected during your pay period were in Finnish territory.
+If you do not live in Finland but you work for a Finnish freight company and on routes spanning several countries, the country that taxes your income is Finland only if more than half of the routes effected during your pay period are in Finnish territory.
 Your employer withholds 35% source tax on your pay.
 We recommend that you ask for a Finnish tax card, whatever your specific circumstances are.
 Such cards usually have "Deduction for Tax At Source" marked on them.
-This is deduction of €510 per month or €17 per day.
+This deduction amounts to €510 per month or €17 per day.
 You do not have to fill out the application form yourself – you can ask your employer to do it.

-Asking for progressive income taxation
+You may ask for progressive taxation

 Finnish-sourced income on the tax return of the country of residence

 When you complete your income tax return for your home country, you must include your Finnish-sourced income in it and also the taxes you paid here.
 If you must pay additional taxes in that country, the information on your tax return will help its tax authorities to eliminate any double taxation of your income.